momosetti/react-parcel/README.md

 # reactParcelBiolerplate
-Configuration set up for react and Parcel bundler
+Configuration and set up for React.js, Parcel bundler and Sass